skylon07/SolverPro-old/README.md

 **IF YOU CAN'T RUN THE DOWNLOADER**, try right-clicking the file and clicking the "Open" option, then the "Open" button.
 (If you're worried about viruses, you can open this script in a text editor by adding '.txt' to the end of the filename, to verify it isn't evil. ;)

-If you would rather download the app directly, a "distributable" link is provided below.
-However, because Apple makes it a headache to sign apps, you will have to run `xattr -d com.apple.quarantine path/to/SolverPro.app` to "fix" the app.
+If you would rather download the app directly, use the "app" download link instead.
+Something to note, however; Because Apple makes it a headache to sign apps, you will have to run `xattr -d com.apple.quarantine path/to/SolverPro.app` to "fix" the app.
 Too technical?
 There's a "fixErrors" script that will run this command for you.
 Just make sure **not to move the files after downloading**, and run it with the right-click-trick mentioned above.
 (Again, you can verify that's all the script does by opening it in any text editor.)

 ### Windows
 Latest: Version 0.1.0 (exe): [Download](https://github.com/skylon07/SolverPro/releases/download/v0.1.0/SolverPro.exe)